 An “asylee” is defined as an alien in the United States or at a port of entry who is found to be unable or unwilling to return to his or her country of nationality because of persecution or a well-founded fear of persecution.
 An asylee is eligible to adjust to Lawful Permanent Resident status after one year of continuous presence in the United States.
 Asylees residing in the country before their asylum application is accepted are typically ineligible for most forms of federal assistance and are not entitled to the assistance of refugee settlement agencies.

 A person who is seeking asylum enters the United States and applies for asylum status after he or she is in the United States.
 For the spouse of the person seeking asylum to receive similar status, the spousal relationship must exist at the time the asylum application is approved.
+Consult a skilled Texas asylum attorney to find out if you’re qualified to apply for asylum.

 Likewise, a refugee is granted refugee status when he or she is outside of the United States.
 For the spouse of a refugee to receive admission as a refugee, the relationship must exist before the refugee’s admission to the United States.